-Hemp, a variety of Cannabis Sativa plant, grows naturally in several parts of India.
+Hemp, a variety of Vijaya Sativa plant, grows naturally in several parts of India.
 Its benefits, uses, and applications are penned down in several ayurvedic scriptures, proving its endless wellness has been historical to Indian culture.
 But the popularity of the Hemp plant has only recently found its footing.
 It can be said the Hemp Industry is still in its nascent stage, blooming with possibilities.

 There are several misconceptions about the industry and the plant that need to be busted.